The short answer

 — Common law enforcement argument for encryption

 This argument is emotionally compelling.
 No one wants to help criminals.
-But policy should be based on evidence, not anecdotes.
-So let's look at what we actually know.
+But policy should be based on evidence, not anecdotes — and the evidence here is thin.

 If scanner access helped criminals significantly, we'd expect to see differences in crime rates or clearance rates between encrypted and non-encrypted jurisdictions.